 Penn State continued to dominate the action, with Abby Myers (Hartland, Wis.) picking up Penn State's seventh shot of the half with 15:30 to play in the opening period.
-Glatz picked up her fourth save with 13:00 left in the half as the Lions built up a 9-3 shot advantage.
+Glatz picked up her fourth save with 3:00 left in the half as the Lions built up a 9-3 shot advantage.
 Rutgers was hit with a green card with 9:00 to play and Penn State found itself with a player advantage for two minutes.
 Rutgers, however, was able to kill off the penalty and action resumed at the 8:00 mark with the Nittany Lions up 1-0.
 Senior Cori Conley (Oak, Park, III.) pushed back on a Rutgers press with 6:00 on the clock, Rutgers regrouped and nearly scored seconds later, but Rizzo made a diving stick save to keep Penn State on top at the 5:25 mark.
-Myers put Penn State up 2-0 with just 0:34 to play in the half, taking a sweet crossing pass from Gini Bramley (Elizabethtown, Pa.) and easily sending 30 minutes and had a 2-0 edge in penalty corners.
+Myers put Penn State up 2-0 with just 0:34 to play in the half, taking a sweet crossing pass from Gini Bramley (Elizabethtown, Pa.) and easily sending the ball past Glatz as the first half came to an end.
+The Nittany Lions outshot Rutgers 11-3 in the opening 30 minutes and had a 2-0 edge in penalty corners.
 Rizzo had two saves for Penn State while Glatz had four for the Scarlet Knights.

 Rutgers began the second half working to push the ball down to Penn State's side of the field.
 But the Lion midfield and defense, with Katie Dembrowksi (Palmyra, Pa.) taking the lead, kept the Scarlet Knights from mounting a serious threat through three minutes.
 Penn State countered a brief Rutgers push, moved the ball downfield, and began pressuring the Knight defense.
 A slick Meijer move toward the cage forced a Penn State comer at the 31:10 mark.
-Penn State could not connect on the comer, with Glatz collecting another save for RU.
+Penn State could not connect on the corner, with Glatz collecting another save for RU.
 Myers nearly worked the ball fully from left to right to set up another goal, but the Rutgers defense was able to finally regain possession with 28:00 left to play in the game.